lloc/Multisite-Language-Switcher/readme.txt

 Please check this [example plugin](https://github.com/lloc/MslsMenu) out.

+= I don't want to upload the same media files for every site.
+What can I do? =

+You could try the plugin [Network Shared Media](http://wordpress.org/plugins/network-shared-media/).
+It adds a new tab to the "Add Media" window, allowing you to access the media files in the other sites in your multisite.

 = Is there a function I can call to get the language of the page the user is currently viewing? =

 Yes, you can get the language like that